 - Work to increase awareness of Climate Change issues through film showings, book talks, Adult Education series and articles in various publications.

-- Complete a yearly audit in the areas of Worship, Education, Facilities and Outreach to maintain our certification as an Earth Care Congregation.
+- Complete a yearly audit of green actions in the areas of Worship, Education, Facilities and Outreach to maintain our certification as an Earth Care Congregation.

 - Participate in the Peninsula Interfaith Climate Action coalition.

 - Support and promote overtures at the Presbytery and denominational level to divest our funds from fossil fuels.
 Encourage individual divestment from financial institutions that finance Fossil Fuel infrastructure.

-- Join regional and national movements, such as the Rise For Climate Action March in September 2018 and the Oily Wells March in March 2019 and the Climate Strikes in September 2019.
+- Join regional and national movements, such as the Rise For Climate Action March in September 2018, the Oily Wells March in March 2019 and the Climate Strikes in September 2019.